AdobeDocs/experience-manager-cloud-service.en/help/assets/reuse-assets-using-msm.md

 >[!NOTE]
 >
->Please remember that MSM for Content Fragments uses the Assets functionality; this is because they are stored as Assets (though considered a Sites feature).
+>Please remember that MSM for Content Fragments (accessed through the **[!UICONTROL Assets]** console) uses the Assets functionality; this is because they are stored as Assets (though considered a Sites feature).

 ## Limitations and known issues of MSM for [!DNL Assets] {#limitations}